 The National Coalition for the Homeless is a national network of people who are currently experiencing or who have experienced homelessness, activists and advocates, community-based and faith-based service providers, and others committed to a single mission: To prevent and end homelessness while ensuring the immediate needs of those experiencing homelessness are met and their civil rights protected.

-Community of the BeLoved – Our mission is to be a center that creates community focused on loving God, our neighbors, and ourselves.
+Beloved Asheville – Our mission is to be a center that creates community focused on loving God, our neighbors, and ourselves.
 We believe that love acts.
 So for us love is a gathering space where people grow and heal while discovering and sharing their gifts and where people help and empower each other in a safe environment.

 Generating Hope-Noah’s Ark Homeless Shelter – Noah’s Ark is the only emergency overnight shelter and multi-service drop-in center for chronic homeless and individuals/families at risk on the Yakama Indian Reservation and in Yakima’s lower valley.
 The shelter provides culturally appropriate and locally grown food to residents.
 This also strengthens the local food economy and draws upon the cultural resources of the area to become a blessing of God’s creation for all.